-Spring is finally here after a long, dreary winter (we’ve even had some hot-like-summer weather).
-Finally, we can all prepare to welcome the sunniest of seasons with open arms… not to mention an almighty product switch.
+Summer is finally here after a long, dreary winter, and as we welcome the sunniest of seasons with open arms, it's also about time to perform an almighty product switch.
 To enhance and boost glowing skin, it’s time to ditch some of the heavy-duty products that heroically saw our skin through the cold snap.

 Yes, the rich moisturisers, heavy, full-coverage foundations and powders can finally stand down.
 Fresh, dewy skin requires a different approach: products with lighter and brighter textures.
 Ready to upgrade your beauty bag for summer?
 Keep scrolling for the products to swap, and the expert tips you need to perfect the art of lit-from-within skin.